dji-sdk/Mobile-SDK-iOS/README.md

 > - In order to prepare your app for App Store submission, create a new "Run Script Phase" in your app's target's "Build Phases" and paste the following snippet in the script text field(see below image): `bash "${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/DJISDK.framework/strip-frameworks.sh"` This step is required to work around an App Store submission bug when archiving universal binaries.
 > ![runScript](./Images/runShellScript.png)

-Once you finish it, build and run the project and you can start to try different features in the sample project without any problems.
+Once you finish it, build and run the project on your iOS Device.
+Then connect the iOS device to the Remote Controller, turn on the Remote Controller and the aircraft or handheld device.
+You can start to try different features in the sample project without any problems.

 ## DJI Bridge App

 DJI Bridge App is a universal app supports both iPhone and iPad.
 You can use it to debug app for Phantom 4, Phantom 3 Professional, Phantom 3 Advanced, Inspire 1, M100 and other products using USB/MFI connection between RC and your app.

-For more details, please check the [**DJI Bridge App Tutorial**](./DJIBridgeAppDemo/README.md).
+For more details, please check the [**DJI Bridge App Tutorial**](https://github.com/DJI-Mobile-SDK/DJIBridgeAppDemo).

-You can download the DJI Bridge App source code from here: <https://github.com/dji-sdk/DJI-Bridge-App>.
+You can download the DJI Bridge App source code to build and run the app on your iOS device from here: <https://github.com/dji-sdk/DJI-Bridge-App>.

 ## DJI Remote Logger

 DJI Remote Logger is a tool to show the log messages in your source code on a webpage.
 It use Ruby log server to show log contents.

-For more details, please check the [**DJI Remote Logger Tutorial**](./DJIRemoteLoggerDemo/README.md)
+For more details, please check the [**DJI Remote Logger Tutorial**](https://github.com/DJI-Mobile-SDK/DJIRemoteLoggerDemo)

 ## FFmpeg Customization